wodby/docs/apps/remote-workspace/sshfs.md

-# Using remote workspace via SSHFS
+# Using Remote Workspace via SSHFS

 ## Instructions for Linux